AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 #### 400

-Missing or invalid inputs
+Missing or invalid inputs.

 #### 401

-Unauthorized
+Unauthorized.

 #### 403

-Forbidden
+Forbidden.

 #### 404

-Invitation or Tenant not found
+Invitation or Tenant not found.

 #### 500

-Internal server error
+Internal server error.
 ***

 ## `Delete Invitation`

-Delete an invitation
+Delete an invitation.
+Users who already have an invitation email
+            will not be able to sign-up once the invitation is deleted.

 ### Request